sgenius/hammerspace-cards/README.md

 ## Game components

 - Deck of ~48 play cards
-- Deck of ~16 trait cards
+- Deck of ~16 trait cards (optional)
 - Two 6-sided die
-- HP (Health Point) counters, in values of 20, 5 and 1 HP each
+- HP (Health Point) counters, in values of 5 and 1 HP each
-  + Red: 20 HP
-  + Yellow: 5 HP
+  + Orange counters are worth 5 HP
-  + White: 1 HP
+  + Yellow counters are worth 1 HP

 ## Setup

-- Shuffle the main deck and the trait deck, and put them on the table, face down.
+- *Shuffle* the main deck and put it on the table, face down.
-- Each player puts in the table, in front of them and visible to everyone else:
+- Each player takes *20 HP* in tokens and *4 cards* that are put face up in a row ( [] [] [] [] ).
-  + 4 cards from the main deck, face up; one of them may be placed face down instead, to hide its contents from the other players.
+  + One of the cards can be put face down instead, to *hide* it from the other players.
-    + These cards will be placed in a horizontal line ( [] [] [] [] ).
-The order of the cards can be important at times.
-  + 3 trait cards, of which they discard one.
-The other two cards are put face up in the table; their effects are valid for this player during the whole game.
-  + HP counters, up to 30* points.
 - The player with the highest roll of two die goes first, and then the player at his/her right, and so on.

-*Or another quantity.
-More initial HP allows for a longer game.
-30 HP with four players are good for a 30-40 min. game.
+Note: More initial HP allows for a longer game.
+20 HP with four players are good for a 30 min. game.

+## Gameplay in brief

+You should always have four cards.
+One of them can be hidden.

+There are three main types of cards:

+**Attack** cards (red),
+**Defense** cards (blue),
-## The cards
+**Ability** cards (green).

+The objective of the game is to drain all other players from their HP while preserving the own; for this, the **attack** cards are used.

+Each **attack** card has a type and subtype, as well as a hit value.
+Roll a dice and sum that value to attack the players that you want to hit and that the player can hit.

+If you get attacked, sum the points of all of your **face up defense** cards that **match** the type and/or subtype of the attack to the roll of a dice.
+Attack points - defense points = the HP that you lose.

+You can use **abilities** instead of attacking to give yourself a boost.

+Discard all cards after using them, except if the card says you can keep it.

+You can change the **order** and which card is **hidden** only when your turn starts or when you're getting cards.

+On your turn, if you can't or don't want to use any of your cards, you can pass, but you have to replace all your cards with new ones.

+Wins the last player with HP remaining.

+---

+## Gameplay in detail

+At any point in time, a player can only have four cards in his/her hand, and at most one of these cards can be face down ("hidden").

+- At the beginning of his/her turn, or when getting new cards, the player can:
+  + Flip his/her hidden card face up - which is needed to use it - and/or flip another card face down.
+  + Change the order of the cards in his/her line.

+In each turn, the player chooses one of his/her face-up cards and plays its effects.
+Playable cards are all attack cards and almost all attribute cards.

 ### The main deck